Red Cross Babysitting Course - Virtual - Canada

 Attendance

 Students must check in to their class on time.
-Classes will start at the time advertised -(Pacific Standard Time).
+Classes will start at the time advertised (Pacific Standard Time).
 There will be no make-up sessions for missed classes.

 Waitlist